samis-group/homelab/docs/linux_README.md

 make encrypt
 ```

-## Provision the Ubuntu Docker VM in Proxmox
+## Provision the Ubuntu Desktop in Proxmox

 > ❗ **If you have already provisioned the VM, skip this step.
 I'm using Proxmox to provision the VM.** ❗

 Before running ansible, Ensure you have created a template from an OS that can be cloned.

-Populate your proxmox vars in [this defaults file in the `provision-docker-vm` role](roles/provision-docker-vm/defaults/main.yml) according to how you want to provision the docker VM in your proxmox environment.
+Populate your proxmox vars in [this defaults file in the `provision-docker-vm` role](roles/provision-docker-vm/defaults/main.yml) according to how you want to provision the Ubuntu Desktop in your proxmox environment.

 Install dependencies required on the **proxmox host** (if required - i.e. first time):